yunai39/SimpleLdapBundle/README.markdown

     ldap.settings.user:
           FullName: cn # Here the ldap attribut cn will be set to FullName in the User Class
           Email: mail
-    #The buissnessCategory wil determine the role of the user
-    ldap.role: buissnesscategory
-    # The actual definition of the role, here if buissnesscategory is equal to Administration the user will have the ROLE_ADMIN
-    ldap.settings.role:
-          Administration: ROLE_ADMIN
     # The redirection after login based on the ROLE
     ldap.security.redirects: { ROLE_USER: user_home, ROLE_ADMIN: admin_home }
     # Name of the user class
     ldap.user.class: Acme\DemoBundle\Security\User\CustomLdapUser
+    #if the user is not registered in that database or is not registered as valid in the database he will have the default role
+    ldap.default.role: ROLE_USER
+	#Information about the table that will handle the role for the user
+    security.user_ldap_repository.class: Main\SecurityBundle\Entity\MyUserLdapRepository
+    security.user_ldap.class: Main\SecurityBundle\Entity\MyUserLdap

 You will also need to create an UserClass, check out [Example of an User](https://github.com/yunai39/SimpleLdapBundle/wiki/Example-User)

+There is also the need to create the table for role association, check out [Create the association database](https://github.com/yunai39/SimpleLdapBundle/wiki/How-to-create-the-database-for-association)

-Finally, the security parameters (Just what's needed for the Bundle, the rest is up to you)
+The security parameters (Just what's needed for the Bundle, the rest is up to you)

     security:
         encoders: